Jamazi4/bimcat/node-notes.md

 a lot of redundant code and flags done by gemini - tidy it up

+### --19-07-2025--

+Still redoing extrude node from scratch.
+A lot of logic works, but just changed linestring type to be a list of lists of vectors.
+Need to refactor extrusion logic to handle that.

+### --20-07-2025--

+it's still in progress -

+### --26-07-2025--

+Seems like working - now complete extrude node with correct outputs under correct conditions

 ## General

 the problems to solve can be divided into two categories: